Figure 1: The street view of the Whole Foods storefront.

 There are several Whole Food locations across the country that use a NanaWall system to create a positive customer experience.
 The Denver location must've learned from its fellow storefronts that a connection to the outdoors benefits the store.
 It does so by making the shopping experience memorable, bringing joy to an everyday activity, and showing customers why they should come back.
 With the help of NanaWall systems, Whole Food in Denver is transforming the chore of grocery shopping into a positive experience.

-To explore how NanaWall moving glass wall systems are used in a retail application click here, and to learn more about the unique features of NanaWall HSW60 Systems click here.
+Explore how NanaWall moving glass wall systems are used in a retail applications or learn more about the unique features of NanaWall HSW60 stacking glass door.